Hafan cabin, deck

 Hafan and Derwen cabins are each sited in their own meadow.
 A short walk from your car takes you down the footpath which connects the two cabins.
 If you continue down this path you’ll find woodlands, the river and on into the tiny village of Llansadwrn.
 In the summer months, an evening stroll will take you to the pub in about 20 minutes.

-Playing cards, books, board games, boules, guitar in cabin
+-Playing cards, books, board games, boules, guitar, local guide books, WIFI available in the farmhouse

 - Clad in locally sourced timber